chriswendt/ietf/passport/draft-ietf-stir-passport.md

 PASSporT defines the use of a standard JWT defined claim as well as custom claims corresponding to the two parties associated with personal communications, the originator and destination as detailed below.

-Any claim names or claim values outside the US-ASCII range should follow the default JSON serialization defined in {{RFC7519}} Section 7.
+Any claim names MUST use the US-ASCII character set.
+Any claim values can container characters that are outside the US-ASCII range, however MUST follow the default JSON serialization defined in {{RFC7519}} Section 7.

 ## JWT defined claims